Early Aviation Heroes Who Changed Flight Forever

 Anthony Fokker

-Dutch aircraft designer Anthony Fokker was pivotal during World War I. He developed the synchronization gear that allowed machine guns to fire through the propeller without hitting the blades.
-His Fokker Dr.I triplane became famous as the aircraft of the Red Baron, Manfred von Richthofen.
-Fokker’s innovations significantly impacted military aviation and aircraft design.
+Anthony Fokker was a Dutch aircraft designer who became pivotal during World War I. He developed the synchronization gear that let machine guns fire through a spinning propeller without hitting the blades.
+That sounds like a small thing, but it completely changed aerial combat.
+His Fokker Dr.I triplane became famous as the Red Baron’s aircraft.
+Fokker’s innovations shaped military aviation in ways that lasted well beyond the war.

 Elsie MacGill